December 8th

 Commentary:

 Vehement desire is the root cause of all sorrows.
 Who can deny that!
 As soon as a desire arises in the mind, it constantly conspires towards making it a reality.
-Just as one begins to entertain the thought, it holds a firm grip on all his thoughts and actions there onwards.
+Just as one begins to entertain the thought, it holds a firm grip on all his thoughts and actions from there onwards.
 Burning with the desire to satisfy his desires, one may undergo many hardships or compromise many ideals.
-This road can only lead to distress, disappointment and destruction.
-Hence, desire is the sole cause for despair.
+This road can only lead to distress, disappointment, and destruction.
+Hence, desire is the sole cause of despair.

 The best and easiest way to happiness is renunciation.
 Renunciation, not in terms of duties, but in terms of expectations and hopes; not in terms of life, but in terms of attachments and bindings.
 As soon as one gives up these restrictions, there is only unbound happiness!
 Hence surrender/relinquishment is the best way to happiness.